100 Year Warranty - Have your great-grandchildren talk to my great-grandchildren, and we'll fix it or replace it for free. Only for 100 years, though.

 Are the animals tortured before they are slaughtered?

 Absolutely not !
 With some pigs we do use waterboarding and sensory deprivation techniques previous to slaughtering them, but the cows do not require any special handling.

-Where can I see one of the suitcases in person?
+Where can I see one of the bags in person?